 To get started using Storm, see Get started with Storm on HDInsight.

-Ease of provisioning
+Ease of creation

 Ease of use

-For an example of using the HDInsight Tools to create a Storm application, see Develop C# Storm topologies with the HDInsight Tools for Visual Studio.
+For more information, see Develop C# Storm topologies with the HDInsight Tools for Visual Studio.

-To take advantage of new nodes added through scaling, you will need to rebalance topologies started before the cluster size was increased.
+To take advantage of new nodes added through scaling, you need to rebalance topologies started before the cluster size was increased.

-Common use cases for real-time analytics
+Common use cases

 - Internet of Things (IoT)